 Figure 3a illustrates the stimulus sequence used in Experiment 3.
 Each trial began with a cue indicating whether the observers were supposed to trigger the presentation of context word when the vertical or horizontal grating was dominant.
 If the capital letter V was presented before the trial, observers had to wait until the vertical grating became dominant and pressed a button to trigger the context word onset.
 If the capital letter H was presented, observers had to wait until the horizontal grating became dominant to trigger the presentation of the context word.
-This instruction letter was presented for 1 sec and the rival gratings were presented immediately thereafter.
-Once observers reported achieving the instructed dominance, the contrast of context words increased for 70 msec and then decreased for 70 msec with a sine wave profile whose period was 280 msec.
-The rival gratings remained visible for 200 msec after the offset of the context word.
-After a 500-msec fixation period, a target word was presented for 1 sec.
-On each trial following an 'H' cue (i.e., dominance trials) they were asked to perform a semantic judgment task in which they pressed one button on the game pad to indicate related and a different button to indicate unrelated.
+This instruction letter was presented for 1 s and the rival gratings were presented immediately thereafter.
+Once observers reported achieving the instructed dominance, the contrast of context words increased for 70 ms and then decreased for 70 ms with a sine wave profile with a period of 280 ms. The rival gratings remained visible for 200 ms after the offset of the context word.
+After a 500 ms fixation period, a target word was presented for 1 s.
+On each trial following an H cue (i.e., dominance trials), participants were asked to perform a semantic judgment task in which they pressed one button on the gamepad to indicate related and a different button to indicate unrelated.
 The button mappings were counterbalanced as in Experiment 1.
-On trials following the 'V' cues (suppression trials), the participants were also instructed to indicate that they recognized the context word due to incomplete suppression by pressing a third designated button with their right-hand thumb.
+On trials following the V cues (suppression trials), the participants were also instructed to indicate that they recognized the context word due to incomplete suppression by pressing a third button with their right-hand thumb.
 The set of word stimuli and all other procedures were identical to Experiment 1.

-We compiled 384 semantically related pairs of words used in the previous studies (Besner et al., 1990; Luck et al., 1996; Oseaghdha and Marin, 1997; Brown et al., 2006).
-We then divided them into the eight sets.
+Stimuli and procedure of Experiment 4.
+We compiled 384 semantically related pairs of words used in the previous studies (Besner et al., 1990; Luck et al., 1996; O'Seaghdha and Marin, 1997; Brown et al., 2006).
+We then divided them into eight sets.
 In each set, there were 48 semantically related pairs of words.
-The number of letters in each word ranged from 3 to 7.
-To precisely control for the stimulus energy associated with word length, the number of letters that comprised the prime and target words was closely matched across these eight sets such that the mean number of letters was 4.71 for the prime words and 4.73 for the target words.
-In addition, the frequency of word length was matched across these eight sets.
-This effectively eliminated physical stimulus differences associated with word length between the words sets.
-As described below, these eight sets of word pairs were then counterbalanced across presentation conditions and observers.
+The number of letters in each word ranged from three to seven.
+To precisely control for the stimulus energy associated with word length, the number of letters that comprised the prime and target words was closely matched across the sets such that the mean number of letters was 4.71 for the prime words and 4.73 for the target words.
+In addition, the frequency of word length was matched across the